April 2026

 ~10⁴–10⁵×

-Baseline vs ours · conservative
+Baseline vs panel adapter · conservative

 Measuring "different reasoning"